-What would you get by utilizing a telephone timekeeping solution that captures accurate time and eliminates the 75 minutes a day waste with handwritten timecards?
+What would you get by utilizing an online time clock system that captures accurate time and eliminates the 75 minutes a day waste with handwritten timecards?
 Let’s review the savings.
 In our recent blog article, Control Overtime With Accurate Timekeeping, we calculated that if your 15 employees clock in, clock out of 2 jobs a day 5 days a week, the monthly cost for accurate timekeeping would be $175 a month or $2100 a year.
 That 75 minute a day, $2600 a year, payroll loss replaced by the $2100 solution nets at least a $500 savings a year (and possibly upwards of $1000 counting workers compensation and payroll taxes) by capturing accurate time with simple toll-free telephone calls or by using our mobile time clock app.
 These savings are probably understated as outlined in a blog article entitled, Would You Trade a Quarter if I Gave You a Dollar?

 Then consider other tangibles such as no-show alerts that help to not lose jobs and the seamless QuickBooks Interface that drastically cuts processing payroll time (and makes your bookkeeper happy).
 Make your life simpler at no net cost to your business.
 In fact, you make money with an accurate telephone timekeeping service.